 Negligence law is complicated, and Nevada's laws can be harsh.
 You can visit FindLaw's section on Negligence for more resources and information on this topic.

 Nevada has numerous consumer tort, workplace liability, and personal injury laws.
 Finding a local Nevada attorney who understands Nevada's contributory negligence and torfeasor contribution rules can make all the difference.
-If you are dealing with a personal injury matter that merits compensation, it's in your best interests to contact a Nevada injury attorney for a free claim evaluation.
+If you're dealing with a personal injury matter that merits compensation, it's in your best interests to contact a Nevada injury attorney near you.

 Contact a qualified attorney.